Station Cafe

 This is a shop selling handmade products made using Aizu cotton

-it is said that the shop has many fans outside of the prefecture.
+It is said that the shop has many fans from outside the prefecture.

 You can also purchase bolts of fabric and scraps from Aizu cotton's two major brands, Yamada Cotton Weaving and Harayama Textile Factory, so this is a must-see for craft fans